Mayflower Theatre: Refurbishment (Summer 2018)

 The Mayflower Theatre reopened in September 2018 with a gala evening on 26 September, attended by the theatre's staff, executive members, contractors who had worked on the project and other invited guests.

-New rehearsal studio space (Summer 2026)
+New rehearsal studio

 In June 2025, the Mayflower announced the construction of a new expansion on the back of the theatre's site.
-Works began in June 2025 while the theatre remained open and receiving productions, with construction expected to finish by the late spring or summer of 2026.
-The main theatre will close briefly in July 2026 to facilitate the construction, with the annual youth production instead performing in Studio 1 at Mayflower Studios.
+Works began in June 2025 while the theatre remained open and receiving productions, with construction expected to finish by the late summer of 2026.
+The main theatre will close and pause programming from May to August 2026 to facilitate the construction, with the annual youth production instead performing in Studio 1 at Mayflower Studios.